breki/demeton/pomodoro-Demeton.md

+﻿- this DEM level is then used by `boundsToTiles`
+- SRTM tile loader should support higher tiles

+## Sun 10.11.
-﻿- implement a method that, for a given map scale and dpi, calculates the DEM level needed
+- Implemented a method that, for a given min lon/lat delta, calculates the DEM level needed.
+- Introduced helper srtmTileCoords function for tests.
+- Introduced `SrtmLevel`.

 ## Sat 09.11.
 - Tile cache is now organized into level subfolders.